 There’s a thirty-day money-back guarantee with your signup.
 There’s no free trial, but you can get your money back at any time during your first thirty days of service.

 Buffered has a well-designed site with an extensive knowledge base.
 Any trouble you have can first be investigated by seeing if one of the available articles addresses your issue, and it’s likely that one of them will.
-There’s no live-chat window on Buffered’s site as of yet, but they do have a ticketing system that you can use if you need personalized support.
+There’s no live-chat window on Buffered’s site, but they do have a ticketing system that you can use if you need personalized support.

-There’s nothing really difficult about this service.
-Setting up the client is easy, selecting a server is easy and there’s really nothing manual required of the users.
+Setting up the client is easy and selecting a server is quick to do and there’s really nothing manual required of the users.
 Where building the Windows client is concerned, Buffered did a great job.